thepozer/simplEdit/README.md

     $ ./configure
     $ make

-To install gmysqlcc, you need to be root.
+To install simpleedit, you need to be root.
 Just type :

     $ make install